Malga-Vision/SP-classification-ESAOTE/README.md

 for the automatic classification SP from single frames and sequences of frames within US videos.

-We start by following a 2D approach with a 2D CNN architecture named SonoNet [[1]](#1), which proved to achieve state-of-the-art results on US fetal standard plane detection task.
-As a first approach concerning the usage of time information, instead, we propose to employ a 3D CNN model in order to exploit both spatial and temporal information on a short timescale.
+We start by following a 2D approach with a 2D CNN architecture named SonoNet [[1]](#1), which proved to achieve state-of-the-art results on the US fetal standard plane detection task.
+As a first approach concerning the usage of time information, instead, we propose to employ a 3D CNN model to exploit both spatial and temporal information on a short timescale.
 Specifically, we implemented a 3D extension of the mentioned SonoNet architecture.
 Extending convolutions to the third (temporal) domain should aid the network in solving ambiguous situations where some parts of the anatomical structures are not clearly visible (or partly occluded) within a single frame, though they could appear in nearby frames.
 Based on [[2]](#2) we also implemented SonoNet(2+1)D model.
-It is a 3D version of SonoNet2D, but each 2D convolution layers is replaced with a SpatioTemporal block, which consists of 2D convolution layer followed by a 1D convolution layer.
+It is a 3D version of SonoNet2D, but each 2D convolution layers is replaced with a SpatioTemporal block, which consists of a 2D convolution layer followed by a 1D convolution layer.
-In this way, we have a model which is comparable to the SonoNet2D, in terms of trainable parameters, but with a number of non-linear operations which is double with respect to the 3D model, potentially leading to the best results.
+In this way, we have a model which is comparable to the SonoNet2D, in terms of trainable parameters, but with a number of non-linear operations that is double with respect to the 3D model, potentially leading to the best results.

 ------